-The main complaint of patients is pain in the shoulder joint.
+The main complaint of patients is a pain in the shoulder joint.

-Doctors in Germany use CT and MRI scans to diagnose arthritis.
+Doctors in Germany use CT, and MRI scans to diagnose arthritis.
 These methods are more accurate.
-They allow detecting arthritis even at the early stage with an accuracy of 95%.
+They allow the detection of arthritis even at the early stages with an accuracy of 95%.

-The goal of conservative treatment is to eliminate pain, improve shoulder mobility, increase the patient's ability to work and ensure a high quality of life.
+The conservative treatment goal is to eliminate pain, improve shoulder mobility, increase the patient's ability to work, and ensure a high quality of life.
 Further degenerative and dystrophic changes in the shoulder are prevented, if possible.

 Modern medicine has the following means for dealing with arthritis: